zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAS502E

-  The configuration provided for SSL is invalid.
+  The configuration provided for SSL is invalid

   **Reason:**

-  The type of the keystore, truststore or the included keys/certs aren't considered valid
+  The type of the keystore, truststore or the included keys/certs aren't considered valid.

   **Action:**